DirkTorre/imdb/README.md

 Add dates (and scores) of watched movies to /data/downloads/sheets/status.csv.
 Date format must be `<year>-<month>-<day>`.

-Run the script in the main folder: `uv run main -d`.
+Run the script in the main folder: `uv run main -d -r`.

 The -d flag is needed to download a fresh copy of needed IMDb data.
 Only use the -d flag when it's possible a new movie is not in the dataset.

+The -r flag creates a visualization of unwatched movies.
+This helps with finding a movie fast.

 An excel is generated: `/data/sheets/watch_list_<date+time>`.
 The excel can be used to sort and filter the data to quickly find a movie you want to watch.